Paying user area

 = ÷ =

-The analysis of the financial data reveals notable trends in both reported and goodwill-adjusted figures over the six-year period.
+The analysis of the financial data reveals several notable trends in the reported and goodwill adjusted figures for assets and asset turnover ratios over the observed periods.

 Adjusted Financial Leverage